Salawat: How to cite Salawat

 "If you pray for me, say: O Allah, send peace upon Muhammad, the illiterate prophet, and his family, as You sent peace upon Ibrahim and the family of Ibrahim, and bless Muhammad, the illiterate prophet, and his family, as You blessed Ibrahim and the family of Ibrahim.
 Indeed, You are the Praiseworthy, the Glorious.

 Then the author "al-Bayhaqi" quotes Muhammad ibn Idris al-Shafi'i as saying:

 "This is an authentic Hadith that talks about reciting Salawat upon the Prophet of Islam during prayers."

-"Al-Bayhaqi" has also cited numerous other Hadiths regarding how to recite Salawat upon the Prophet of Islam, both during the prayer and outside of the prayer; In particular, in a Hadith narrated by "Ka'b ibn Ujrah" on behalf of the Prophet of Islam, he states:
+"Al-Bayhaqi" has also cited numerous other hadiths regarding how to recite Salawat upon Muhammad, both during the prayer and outside of the prayer; In particular, in a Hadith narrated by "Ka'b ibn Ujrah" on behalf of Muhammad, he states: